mpaluchowski/michal.paluchowski.com/content/posts/respectfully-rejected/index.md

 [Rejection happens to the best of us][mphowhardhit].
 History knows countless cases where individuals were sent away as unfit for a job, then built exceptional success elsewhere.
 Without much digging:

-- Chris Wanstrath was [rejected for job at Yahoo][defunktrejected] and went on to found GitHub.
+- Chris Wanstrath was rejected for job at Yahoo and went on to found GitHub.
-- Larry Page and Sergey Brin [couldn't sell Google for a measly $1M to Yahoo, Excite and Infoseek][pagebrinhistory], later rejected Yahoo's $3B buyout offer.
+- Larry Page and Sergey Brin couldn't sell Google for a measly $1M to Yahoo, Excite and Infoseek, later rejected Yahoo's $3B buyout offer.
 - J.K.
-Rowling's [Harry Potter was rejected by several publishers][jkrowlingrejected], one accepted and she became one of the richest women in the world.
+Rowling's Harry Potter was rejected by several publishers, one accepted and she became one of the richest women in the world.

 {{< figure src="/respectfully-rejected/nobody-likes-me.png" alt="Peanuts: Nobody likes me" >}}